skeeto/skeeto.github.com/_posts/2022-08-08-The-quick-and-practical-MSI-hash-table.markdown

 ---

-I [generally prefer C][c], so I'm accustomed to building whatever I need on the fly, such as heaps, linked lists, and especially hash tables.
+I [generally prefer C][c], so I'm accustomed to building whatever I need on the fly, such as heaps, [linked lists][list], and especially hash tables.
 Few programs use more than a small subset of a data structure's features, making their implementation smaller, simpler, and [more efficient][bench] than the general case, which must handle every edge case.
 A typical hash table tutorial will describe a relatively lengthy program, but in practice, bespoke hash tables are [only a few lines of code][bs].
 Over the years I've worked out some basic principles for hash table construction that aid in quick and efficient implementation.
 This article covers the technique and philosophy behind what I've come to call the "mask-step-index" (MSI) hash table, which is my standard approach.

 MSI hash tables are nothing novel, just a [double hashed][dh], [open address][oa] hash table layered generically atop an external array.
 It's